nwjs/node/COLLABORATOR_GUIDE.md

 being prepared and may be pulled into the LTS branch in a different order than they were landed in staging.

-Any Collaborator may land commits into a staging branch, but only the release team should land commits into the LTS branch while preparing a new LTS release.
+Only the members of the @nodejs/backporters team should land commits onto LTS staging branches.

 #### How can I help?